yuvcodes/audit-service/README.md

 ### Steps to Run
 1.⁠ ⁠*Build the Project*
-⁠ sh
-mvn package -U
 ⁠
+"mvn package -U"
+    ⁠
 - ⁠ -U ⁠ forces update of dependencies.
 - The project is packaged as a JAR file instead of a WAR because Spring Boot applications run as standalone JARs.

 2.⁠ ⁠*Run with Docker Compose*
-⁠ sh
+⁠ "docker-compose up --build"
-docker-compose up --build
     ⁠
 - ⁠ --build ⁠ ensures the latest changes are included.
 - Docker orchestrates MongoDB, Kafka, and the Audit Service, ensuring all dependencies are correctly started.